 |3-Point Attempts (2017-18)||3-Point% (2017-18)||3-Point Attempts (2016-17)||3-Point % (2016-17)|

-It’s important to note that Harris has benefited from an improved Andre Drummond and the addition of Avery Bradley, a defensive hawk whose tough nature is infectious.
-Harris has risen to the occasion even if no one is really talking about what he is doing.
+It’s important to note that in Detroit Harris benefited from an improved Andre Drummond and the addition of Avery Bradley, a defensive hawk whose tough nature is infectious.
+Harris has risen to the occasion even if no one was really talking about what he was doing.
+But he’s in L.A. so all that is going to change.
+He is going to be consistently compared to the person he is replacing.

 Part of the ho-hum Tobias Harris narrative is that he just doesn’t wow you.
 He’s quick but not Blake Griffin athletic.
 He has touch but his shot can get the flu when the pressure is on late in games.
 He is not driven to posterize or to humiliate players at the rim.
 He has a solid game.
 His defense is above average, but not sensational and his motor has always been questioned.
 He will never be Mr. Personality and so his sound bites aren’t worth cataloging.

 His numbers.
-He has played 33 games.
-He is taking (almost) the same amount of threes that Kevin Durant takes and he is draining them 45% of the time.
+He has played 49 games.
+He is taking (almost) the same amount of threes that Kevin Durant takes and he is draining them 41% of the time.
 (Durant is making 38% of his threes).
-His efg% is a career high and his 18.1 points per game is taking him where he has never been.
-His offensive rating of 117 is fire but his defensive rating is so-so whatever.
+His efg% is a career high and his 18.2 points per game is taking him where he has never been.
+His offensive rating of 113 is nice enough but his defensive rating is so-so at 109, so not special.
+That’s the other thing about Harris.
 He’s never going to be a shut down defender but at home he gives great effort.
 He has lazy habits on the road.
-Speaking of road woes, he must not like the rims because his three ball is wet at home, where he shoots 51%.
-The only area of the floor where he is not shooting 40% is 3-10 feet which in years past has been money for him.
+Speaking of road woes, he must not like the rims because his three ball is wet at home, where he shoots 53%.
+The only area of the floor where he is not shooting 40% is long twos which in years past has been money for him.

 |Tobias Not the Same||Points||FG%||3point%||Offensive Rating||PER|